elastic/elasticsearch-river-couchdb/README.md

 Any other [script language supported by Elasticsearch](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-plugins.html#scripting) may be used by setting the `script_type` parameter to the appropriate value.

-If unspecified, the default is `groovy`.
+If unspecified, the default is `mvel`.
 See [Scripting documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/modules-scripting.html) for details.

 The **ctx.doc** can be changed and its value can will be indexed (assuming its not a deleted change).